Key Takeaways

 United is a solid option for international flights, especially for business class.

-• United is also a decent option for domestic flights and standard international fares, but we generally use Southwest, American or Delta for those.
+- United is also a decent option for domestic flights and standard international fares, but we generally use Southwest or American for those.

 Reward Program Ratings